-Stage 1 exercises: Can start as soon as you are ready
+Stage 1 exercises: Can start Day One postnatally.

-The deep tummy exercise
+1. The deep tummy exercise

-- Take a deep breath, and as you breathe out gently draw in the lower part of your stomach, as if you are trying to zip up a tight pair of trousers. - Try to hold this position whilst breathing normally for a few seconds. - As the muscles strengthen you can build up to a 10 second hold, repeated 10 times, several times each day.
+- You can do this exercise in any position - As you breathe out gently draw in the lower part of your stomach - Imagine you are trying to zip up a tight pair of trousers - Breathe normally and try to hold this position for a few seconds - As the muscles strengthen you can build up to a 10 second hold, repeated 10 times, several times each day - Use this deep muscle with your pelvic floor muscles in everyday activities.
+Gently draw them in whilst carrying your baby, doing housework or when feeding your baby